Special prime Fano fourfolds of degree 10 and index 2: Construction of special fourfolds

 Actually, the divisor $\cD''_{18}$ also meets the image of the period map: in a forthcoming article, we construct birational transformations that take elements of $\wp^{-1}(\cD'_d)$ to elements of $\wp^{-1}(\cD''_d)$.

 \begin{proof} Our starting point is Lemma 4.3.3 of \cite{has}: let $\Gamma$ be a rank-2 indefinite even lattice containing a primitive element $h $ with $h^2=10$, and assume there is no $c\in \Gamma $ with \begin{itemize} \item either $c^2=-2$ and $c\cdot h=0$; \item or $c^2=0$ and $c\cdot h=1$; \item or $c^2=0$ and $c\cdot h=2$. \end{itemize} Then there exists a K3 surface $S$ with $\Pic(S)= \Gamma $ and $h$ is very ample on $S$, hence embeds it in $\P^6$.
-Assuming moreover that $S$ is not trigonal, \eg, that there is no class $c\in \Gamma $ with $c^2=0$ and $c\cdot h=3$, it has Clifford index 2 and is therefore obtained as the intersection of a Fano threefold $Z:=G(2,V_5)\cap \P^6$ with a quadric (\cite{jk}, table p.\ 144).
+Assuming moreover that $S$ is not trigonal, \eg, that there are no classes $c\in \Gamma $ with $c^2=0$ and $c\cdot h=3$, it has Clifford index 2 and is therefore obtained as the intersection of a Fano threefold $Z:=G(2,V_5)\cap \P^6$ with a quadric (\cite{muk4}, (3.9); \cite{jk}, Theorem 10.3 and Proposition 10.5).

 In particular, $S$ is an intersection of quadrics, hence its projection from a general point $p$ of $S$ is a (degree-9) smooth surface $\widetilde S_p\subset \P^5$.